The Forrester Wave Methodology

 Courtesy Preview And Publication

-Prior to publication, Forrester provides a courtesy preview of the Forrester Wave document to evaluated vendors.
+Prior to publication, Forrester provides a courtesy preview of the Forrester Wave document to the evaluated vendors.
 This preview period typically occurs five days before publication, and Forrester does not accept any new information or escalation during this time.
 We consider the content of the Forrester Wave to be final at this point, although we reserve the right to make corrections until publication.

 Changes During The Forrester Wave Process